Alain-L/quellog/docs/filtering-output.md

 1. Summary
 2. SQL Performance
 3. Events
+4. Error Classes (if any)
-4. Temporary Files (if any)
+5. Temporary Files (if any)
-5. Locks (if any)
+6. Locks (if any)
-6. Maintenance
+7. Maintenance
-7. Checkpoints
+8. Checkpoints
-8. Connections
+9. Connections
-9. Clients
+10. Clients

 ## Combining with Other Filters